CodepediaOrg/codepediaorg.github.io/_posts/2018-02-05-new-codingmarks-calendar-week-5-2018.md

 tags: [codingmarks]
 ---

-New [codingmarks](https://www.codingmarks.org) added in the 5th week of 2018.
+New [dev bookmarks](https://www.bookmarks.dev) added in the 5th week of 2018.
 Hot topics include:

 * TOC
 {:toc}